ah-Izadi/python/README.md

 # fun with python🐍
-- We love♥ to learn, enjoy, and grow together
+- We ♥ to learn, enjoy, and grow together